 Calculating the fractional excretion of sodium (FENa) from the plasma and urine concentrations of sodium can help to differentiate between the prerenal state and acute tubular necrosis using the following equation:

 Identified causes are treated; outflow obstruction is corrected, volume is replaced, and cardiac output is normalized.
 Nephrotoxic drugs are stopped, and another drug is substituted.
 Hypotension should be avoided to prevent further renal insults.
 Patients with renal failure that cannot be reversed may require renal replacement therapy Overview of Renal Replacement Therapy Renal replacement therapy (RRT) replaces nonendocrine kidney function in patients with renal failure and is occasionally used for some forms of poisoning.
 Techniques include continuous hemofiltration... read more (eg, continuous venovenous hemofiltration or hemodialysis).

 Categories of causes of oliguria include decreased renal blood flow, renal insufficiency, and urinary outflow obstruction.

 History and physical examination often suggest a mechanism (eg, recent hypotension, nephrotoxic drug use).

-Measure urine sodium and creatinine concentration, and calculate fractional sodium excretion if it is unclear whether the cause is prerenal or renal; a ratio < 1 indicates the problem is prerenal, whereas a ratio > 2 indicates acute tubular necrosis, and ratios between 1% and 2% are indeterminate.
+Measure urine sodium and creatinine concentration, and calculate fractional sodium excretion if it is unclear whether the cause is prerenal or renal; a ratio < 1 indicates the problem is prerenal, a ratio > 2 indicates acute tubular necrosis, and ratios between 1% and 2% are indeterminate.